Shunsena-Jian/jian-cudiamat-coding-test/README.md

 * Create a new repository under your account named `{FIRST NAME}-{LAST NAME}-coding-test`. (e.g. `john-doe-coding-test`)
 * Push your code to the new repository.

+### How to run Application
+* Follow the instructions after cloning the project.
+#### Execute the following commands:
+1. composer update
+2. composer require laravel/ui
+3. php artisan ui bootstrap
+4. npm install
+5. composer require yajra/laravel-datatables-oracle:"^10.0"

+#### Create the .env file
+1. Copy contents from .env.example
+2. Setup your database, db username, and db password

+#### Start the System:
+1. Open 2 terminals
+2. php artisan serve (On the first terminal)
+3. npm run dev (On the second terminal)

+#### Setup App Key
+1. When you first start the system, generate an app key first.
+2. Refresh the page

+#### Run the migrations
+* php artisan migrate

+#### Run the seeder for the roles
+* php artisan db:seed --class=RoleSeeder

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- BONUS POINTS -->